 So where, exactly, does the truth lie?
-Read on to find out, if deer move in the rain…
+Read on to find out if deer move in the rain…

 A Force Of Habit

-Deer are creatures of habit and move about in response to a number of environmental factors.
+Deer are creatures of habit and move about in response to several environmental factors.
 A rain shower or two does little to deter these movements, as deer are bound to a continual need for nourishment.
-Simply put, deer travel as needed to access food.
+Despite the rain, deer travel as needed to access food.

 Hunters are perhaps better off asking themselves if there is a certain amount of rain that stifles deer movement and puts a damper on a hunt.

 In most cases, there is, in fact, a point at which deer tend to bed down rather than travel, in the face of heavy precipitation.
-Deer actually move quite well, in all but the heaviest downpours.
+Deer move quite well in all but the heaviest downpours.

 However, intense rainfall shortens sight distance, limits the ability to hear clearly, and washes away foreign odors.
 This places the whitetail deer at a noticeable disadvantage.

 What About Wind?

 Deer are typically unbothered by a light rain shower, though this entire scenario changes drastically when a steady wind is put in play.
-Just as a heavy downpour of rain severely hampers a deer’s senses, winds of greater than 15-20 MPH do the same.
+Just as a heavy downpour of rain severely hampers a deer’s senses, winds greater than 15-20 MPH do the same.

 This is a factor worth considering when planning for an upcoming hunt.
-If you still wish to go afield, one should focus on hunting within close proximity to heavier security cover.
+If you still wish to go afield, you should focus on hunting within close proximity to heavier security cover.
 This often includes dense pine/cedar thickets.

 Hunting In The Rain

 Hunting during periods of light rain often proves fruitful, as deer move about much like they regularly would.
-In fact, deer movement is often slightly heavier in light rain, than it otherwise would be during fair weather.
+Deer movement is often slightly heavier in light rain than it otherwise would be during fair weather.

 However, the best way to use rainfall to your advantage when planning a hunt is to lie in wait for heavy rain showers to diminish.